ExpressionEngine/ExpressionEngine-User-Guide/docs/advanced-usage/env-support.md

 ...
 ```

-## Full Example
+## Example

-Here is an example of what it might look like to manage all your database connection settings, base path, and base url in `.env.php`
+Here is an example of what it might look like to manage all your database connection settings, and Base URL in `.env.php`

 ```
 # .env.php